GerHobbelt/closure-compiler/docs/reference/js-for-compiler.md

 The Closure Compiler can use data type information about JavaScript variables to provide enhance optimization and warnings.
 JavaScript, however, has no way to declare types.

-Because JavaScript has no syntax for declaring the type of a variable, you must use comments in th code to specify the data type.
+Because JavaScript has no syntax for declaring the type of a variable, you must use comments in the code to specify the data type.

 The Closure Compiler's type language derives from the annotations used by the JSDoc